Motivation For Learning

-This is just a small and simplistic sampling of the new thinking about motivation for learning.
-But it demonstrates why unschooling works, and why our current memorization-based education systems are in trouble.
+This is just a small and simplistic sampling of the new thinking that demonstrates why life learning works, and why our current memorization-based education systems are in trouble, in spite (or because) of increased testing and competition.
 Science has moved past the thinking of the likes of Edward Thorndike and B.F.
 Skinner, but most schools – and some homeschoolers – are still trying to educate kids via programmed instruction and the threat/reward mentality.
 Some teachers try to use tools like Malone’s and Lepper’s principles of challenge, curiosity, self-control, and fantasy in their classrooms, but they are restricted by the structure of schools and school systems.

-Life learners, on the other hand, can create the environment that is the perfect catalyst for children’s self-determination.
-In doing so, we are providing for our children and youth the optimum in motivation for learning.
-We are providing the opportunity to learn from activities that are based on their own interests and that satisfy their innate psychological needs for competence and autonomy.
+Life learners, on the other hand, can create the environment that is the perfect catalyst for children’s “self-determination.”
+In doing so, we are providing for our children and youth the opportunity to learn from activities that are based on their own interests and that satisfy their innate psychological needs for competence and autonomy.

 Wendy Priesnitz is Life Learning’s founder and editor.